Saturday, March 14, 2026

 "Democracy rests on a basic bargain: you get to bring any viewpoint to the public square, and nobody gets to kill you for it.
 This is why we treat political violence - terrorism - so harshly," she wrote.

-The U.S. State Department and France's Foreign Ministry did not respond to requests for comment.
+France's Foreign Ministry did not respond to a request for comment.

 The State Department Bureau of Counterterrorism plays a central role in developing terrorist designations and related sanctions work.